njharman/dotfiles/README.rst

     Create (or connect to existing) tmux session.

 bin/go <target>
-    Open tmux window with 3 panes sshed to target.
+    Open tmux window with 3 panes ssh'd to target.

 bin/256colors2.pl
     Verify terminal is 'shiny'.